 2. Strobe Lights

-A fun demonstration is to put the tuning fork in front of an adjustable strobe light (or a CRT computer monitor).
+A fun demonstration is to put the tuning fork in front of an adjustable strobe light (or a CRT monitor).
 The strobe light can be adjusted to make the vibration appear slower or even stop!
 This works better on a larger tuning fork.
-The flashing must match the frequency of the tines, or be very close.
-I found my 100 Hz tuning fork to be 99 Hz after investigation.
+The strobe must match the frequency of the tines, or be very close.

 This effect comes from the strobe light "animating" the fork slowly through time by only making it visible after almost full cycle has passed.
 At that moment, the fork will look as though it has only moved slightly.
 The difference between the strobe rate and the tuning fork frequency determines the perceived rate of vibration.
 The CRT monitor can also act somewhat like a strobe light, but because of its trace across the screen, it causes a wobbly effects in the vibration.

 Verifying the frequency of the tuning fork can easily be achieved by using an oscilloscope.
 This is done by hooking a speaker removed from its housing to the scope's leads.
 You will need to have a proper connection (usually a BNC connector with probe) to achieve this.
 You can also use a microphone.
 Hold the tuning fork up to the speaker and adjust the settings.
 You can see that the fork's tone is a pure sine curve.
 Compare this with the human voice or other instruments such as flutes and kazoos.
 Also, try comparing tuning forks of various frequencies and noting the different periods & wavelengths.